 If GD&T seems complex, it is only because there is a long list of ways a physical part can deviate from the geometric ideal of what the designer had in mind.
 A shaft could be slightly bent, slightly tapered, slightly tilted, and slightly offset from where it was intended.
 When you consider all the different kinds of geometry found in machined parts, it’s no wonder that cataloging all the defects in that geometry gets a bit complicated.
 GD&T actually brings some order to that complexity and makes it systematic.

-History and Background of GD&T
+History and Background of Geometric Dimensioning and Tolerancing

 Once upon a time there was a fellow named Stan Parker who was working for England on Torpedoes.
 As is often the case in wartime, they were not making them fast enough.
 Stan’s job was to find ways to produce them faster.